waveform80/picamera/docs/api_mmalobj.rst

 its size, or OPQV which is tiny) so we're shuttling a *lot* of data around here.
 Expect this to drop frames at higher resolutions or framerates.

-The other part of inefficiency isn't obvious from the debug output above which gives the impression that the "py.transform" component is actually part of the MMAL pipeline.
+The other source of inefficiency isn't obvious from the debug output above which gives the impression that the "py.transform" component is actually part of the MMAL pipeline.
 In fact, this is a lie.
 Under the covers ``mmalobj`` installs an output callback on the camera's output port to feed data to the "py.transform" input port, uses a background thread to run the transform, then copies the results into buffers obtained from the preview's input port.
 In other words there's really *two* (very short) MMAL pipelines with a hunk of Python running in between them.
 If ``mmalobj`` does its job properly you shouldn't need to worry about this implementation detail but it's worth bearing in mind from the perspective of performance.

 Performance Hints